Joe Biden To Meet Senate Republicans Over Coronavirus Relief Bill

 “In the spirit of bipartisanship and unity, we have developed a COVID-19 relief framework that builds on prior COVID assistance laws, all of which passed with bipartisan support.
 Our proposal reflects many of your stated priorities, and with your support, we believe that this plan could be approved quickly by Congress with bipartisan support,” they wrote.

-Sen. Bill Cassidy of Louisiana said that the final cost of the Republican bill would cost about $600 billion.
+Sen. Bill Cassidy of Louisiana said that the final cost of the Republican bill would be about $600 billion.
 He also criticized the current bill as one that would serve the special interests of Democrats.

 “You want the patina of bipartisanship… so that’s not unity,” he said.

 Despite the meeting, Democrats in Congress are ready to take the route of budget reconciliation to secure coronavirus relief as early as this week.
 This tactic means that the House and Senate will pass budget resolutions allowing them to quickly approve Biden’s $1.9 trillion coronavirus plan without Republican support.
-Psaki acknowledged that the $1,400 relief checks, funding for reopening schools and aid to small businesses among others can’t be negotiated away and warned against doing too little in the face of the pandemic.
+Psaki acknowledged that the $1,400 relief checks, funding for reopening schools and aid to small businesses, among others, can’t be negotiated away and warned against doing too little in the face of the pandemic.